AARP Hearing Center

 Apple’s Home smart home hub app is already installed on iPhones, and Samsung has SmartThings on its Galaxy handsets.
 For other Android phones, you may choose to fetch Google Home from Google Play.

-28. Share your location with family
+30. Share your location with family

 On Androids, you can share your location through Google Maps with someone in your Contacts.
 Tap your profile picture on the upper right, Location Sharing | Share Location, and tap the people you will allow to see your whereabouts.
 You can share your location for one hour or until you turn this feature off.

-29. Store passwords
+31. Store passwords

-Passwords can be tough to remember, so many people use the same or similar ones over and over, a security faux pas, experts say.
+Passwords can be tough to remember, so many people use the same or similar ones over and over — a security faux pas, experts say.
 Though third-party password managers can address this problem, you can also securely store passwords on your phone, safeguarded behind biometrics.

 Android approaches vary.
 On a Samsung Galaxy phone, passwords may be securely stored under the Samsung Pass authentication platform.

-30. Summon help in an emergency
+32. Summon help in an emergency

-No one knows when you’ll have to cope with a medical or other emergency.
+No one knows when they’ll have to cope with a medical or other emergency.
 Having a smartphone in your pocket could save your life, even if you’re so incapacitated that you can’t speak or dial 911.

 On iPhones, one way to summon help is to rapidly press the phone’s side button five times.
 Similarly, on Google Pixel, press the power button five times.
 On both phones, enable Emergency SOS in Settings ⚙️.

-31. Tell loved ones you’ve arrived safely
+33. Tell loved ones you’ve arrived safely

 When you head home late at night or go on a remote hike, the Safety Check feature on Google Pixels and the Check In feature on iPhones can alert designated contacts if you don’t make it to your destination in a timely manner.
 If you don’t check in, your contacts will be notified.

 On Pixels, start by opening the Safety app and tap Safety Check.
-On iPhones, open the Messages app, choose the person you want notified, and tap the + sign at the bottom left of the screen.
+On iPhones, open the Messages app, choose the person you want notified, and tap the plus sign (+) at the bottom left of the screen.
 Tap More | Check In.
-Choose a location and the estimated travel time whether you are driving, walking or using public transit.
+Choose a location and the estimated travel time, whether you are driving, walking or using public transit.
 You’ll be prompted if running late.
 An Emergency SOS call will be made if you don’t respond.

 More From AARP